o-RDS/o-rds-server/README.md

 ### GET: /hiddencontent

 This is an example endpoint to show how content can be hidden based on the requesting user's authorization level.
 This endpoint will block a user from the "hidden content" if their account "role" is not "admin".
-This endpoint requires that the JWT token be in the `Authorization` header in the form with the actual token replacing the word `token`.
+This endpoint requires that the JWT token be in the `Authorization` header in the form with the actual token replacing {{"token"}}.

 ```
 JWT {{"token"}}
 ```